natalie-ayers/home/research.md

     <figcaption>Presentation</figcaption>
    </a>
 </div>

-&nbsp;
+<br /><br />

 ## Satellite Crop Type Mapping Tutorial (written for Geo4Dev Initiative)

-Written while I was working with the [Center for Effective Global Action](https://cega.berkeley.edu/) on [Geospatial Analysis for Development](https://www.geo4.dev/), an initiative "to promote the use of geospatial and remote sensing data and technologies for global development research", this Python tutorial provides guidance on creating a machine learning model to identify crop types from satellite imagery and other earth observation data.
+Written while I was working with the [Center for Effective Global Action](https://cega.berkeley.edu/) on [Geospatial Analysis for Development](https://www.geo4.dev/) , an initiative "to promote the use of geospatial and remote sensing data and technologies for global development research", this Python tutorial provides guidance on creating a machine learning model to identify crop types from satellite imagery and other earth observation data.
 For users with a sample of known crop locations, the tutorial demonstrates and describes the steps required to train a model on the known samples and predict crop locations for a wider area of interest.

+<br /><br />

 <div style="text-align: left">
   <a href="https://learn.geo4.dev/Satellite%20Crop%20Mapping.html">